zyt520ham/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 Three rotation approaches are available:
 - No rotation.
 X-axis labels are parallel to the axis, Y-axis labels are perpendicular.
 - Setting a fixed rotation from the axis via the `rotation` property.
-- Setting an automatically applied rotation from the axis via the `autoRotate` property.
+- Setting an automatically applied rotation from the axis via the `autoRotation` property.
 Rotation is applied if any label will be wider than the gap between ticks.

 Label skipping is performed automatically when we decide there is a high likelihood of collisions.